 Progress toward the Degree after the General Examination

-Requirements relating to courses, seminars (research) papers, quantitative methods and political theory should normally be completed before the General Examination, that is, during the first two years of graduate work.
+Requirements relating to courses and, seminars (research) papers, should normally be completed before the General Examination, that is, during the first two years of graduate work.
 In special circumstances, a student may defer fulfillment of two four-credit courses or one four-credit course and one seminar paper until after the General Examination.

 Within six months of passing the General Examination, the student must have fulfilled one of these deferred requirements.
-Within twelve months, he or she must have completed both deferred requirements.
+Within 12 months, they must have completed both deferred requirements.

 Following completion of the General Exam, each student will engage faculty advisors through a two-stage process of research exploration and prospectus approval, marked by two meetings as follows:

-In the third year, most teaching fellows devote two-fifths time to teaching, the remainder to work on the dissertation.
+In the third year, most teaching fellows devote 14 hours/week to teaching, the remainder to work on the dissertation.
 The fourth year may be devoted entirely to writing the dissertation or to a combination of teaching and research.
-Students who have passed the general examination may teach three-fifths time for four years, with the following exception: those who have taught fewer than sixteen term-fifths may be appointed in a fifth year up to that total.
+Students who have passed the general examination may teach the equivalent of three standard sections time for four years, with the following exception: Ordinarily, no graduate student may hold a teaching fellowship for more than four academic years, regardless of whether the appointment is for one or two terms within the same year; students who have taught fewer than 16 standard sections in four years will be permitted to teach a ﬁfth and sixth year up to the total of 16 standard sections.

-All first time Teaching Fellows must enroll in Gov 3002: Teaching and Communicating Political Science.
+All first-time Teaching Fellows must enroll in Gov 3002: Teaching and Communicating Political Science.
 This is a required course for Government PhD students who are teaching in the department for the first time (typically G3s).
 The course has five required meetings and three optional sessions in the fall semester.
-Between meetings, you will have the chance to apply what you learn through peer observation, having your section videotaped, and watching your section with the Departmental Teaching Fellow.
+Between meetings, you will have the chance to apply what you learn through peer observation, having your section videotaped, and watching your section with the Department’s Pedagogy Fellow.
 The ultimate goal of this course is to help you to become a good teacher and an effective speaker.

 A student is required to demonstrate ability to perform original research in political science by writing a dissertation that makes a significant contribution to knowledge in the field.
 The requirement may also be fulfilled in the form of a three-article dissertation by approval of the dissertation committee.